Slip And Fall Injury Lawyer Mount Prospect

 Every state has its own laws about how large or dangerous a crack has to be before someone can bring a claim.
 Some states have a “bright line test” which means that a crack in a sidewalk has to be at least a certain size, for example, 2 or 3 inches, in order to bring a claim against the property owner.

-Other states may look at the totality of the situation to determine whether a property owner should be responsible for a slip and fall accident.
+Other states may look at the totality of the situation to determine whether a property owner should be responsible for the accident.

 In these types of cases, Illinois has followed the de minimis rule.
 In other jurisdictions it might be called the “trivial defect” rule.
 In short, the crack cannot be de minimis, or so small that it shouldn’t create a dangerous condition and as such, a municipality does not have a duty to repair the crack.